fetchai/fetchd/docs/docs/single-node-network.md

 **Step 5 - Adding the validator to the network**

 To set the initial state for the network use the following command.
 This allocates `100000000000000000000` stake tokens to the validator which can be bonded.
-We set a second token allocation for fet so that the account has funds to create transactions:
+We set a second token allocation of fet so that the account has funds to create transactions:

    `fetchd add-genesis-account validator 100000000000000000000stake,9631fet`